Georadix/Georadix.NET/README.md

 Georadix.NET
 ============

 Georadix.NET is a set of open source libraries that help you build great .NET apps.
-It provides solutions to problems found in most .NET projects as well as useful extensions for dealing with comand-query separation (CQS), Entity Framework, and Web API.
+It provides solutions to problems found in most .NET projects as well as useful extensions for dealing with command-query separation (CQS), Entity Framework, and Web API.

 To get started, head over to the [wiki](https://github.com/Georadix/Georadix.NET/wiki).